clojure-doc/clojure-doc.github.io/content/md/articles/content.md

  :page-index 1
  :layout :page}

-[The content](https://github.com/clojure-doc/clojure-doc.github.io) is a categorized and manifold collection of documentation guides for the Clojure programming language and its ecosystem.
+The content on this site ([source](https://github.com/clojure-doc/clojure-doc.github.io)) is a categorized and manifold collection of documentation guides for the Clojure programming language and its ecosystem.